Our Top Picks

 "It results in some of the best coffee in the world, electric or non-electric."

-Runner-Up, Best Drip Cone: OXO Good Grips Pour Over at Amazon
+Runner-Up, Best Drip Cone: OXO Good Grips Pour Over Coffee Maker With Water Tank at Amazon

 "Takes all the guesswork and fuss out of brewing a great cup of pour-over coffee."

-Best French Press: Bodum Chambord French Press at Amazon
+Best French Press: Bodum Chambord 8 Cup French Press Coffee Maker at Amazon

 "It has a glass carafe, a shiny chrome-plated stainless steel frame, and a matte-black polypropylene handle."

-Best Espresso Maker: Bialetti Moka Express at Amazon
+Best Espresso Maker: Bialetti Moka Express 3 Cup Espresso Maker at Amazon